madpiano/2019-432/quizzes/README.md

 ### Grading

 Dr. Love grades all questions on all Quizzes.
 Quizzes 1 and 2 are equally weighted in determining your Quiz grade.
-The Answer Sketch provided for each Quiz will provide information on partial credit, where available.
+The Answer Sketch provided for each Quiz will describe how partial credit was assigned, where available.
+Apparent errors made in grading your Quiz should be brought to Dr. Love's attention via email.